Individual/Couples/Family Counseling and Psychotherapy

 Group Counseling Competency

 During orientation to the internship, interns receive training in the creation, design, and presentation of outreach programs that are often requested within the campus environment, including the teambuilding low ropes course that is popular with incoming first year UNIV 150 classes.
-Additionally in the Spring, interns attend a weekly Outreach/Consultation Seminar that facilitates the development of original outreach programming and provides an opportunity to receive feedback on presentation skills.
-The seminar provides an opportunity for interns to debrief about their outreach experiences and address means of conducting program evaluation.
+The Outreach & Program Evaluation Seminar in the fall semester provides an opportunity for interns to learn prevention theories/models, as well as program evaluation approaches/theories.
+Interns are given the opportunity to develop their outreach skills by facilitating psycho-educational workshops/presentations or groups, being involved in informational tabling efforts, acting as an outreach co-liaison with a campus department/office, and implementing a program evaluation approach/tool as part of their seminar requirements.
 Interns will also receive individual feedback from the Outreach Coordinator throughout the year.
 Successful completion of this competency requires interns to facilitate a minimum of ten outreach presentations during the course of the internship year.

 A highlight of the training program at NMSU is the goal of encouraging social responsibility and social action among staff and trainees.
 While individual counseling services provide many opportunities for facilitating change, we also believe that professionals must be willing to go beyond the comforts of the office.
 As such, interns will work together to create a consultation project during the year that focuses on social action, responsibility, justice, or advocacy in order to address environmental and systemic means of facilitating change within the university setting.
 The group consultation project is presented to the Center staff during the Summer semester.